Get Debt Relief

 We have all heard the TV or radio ads for credit counselling.
 Sometimes they have a celebrity endorsing the service or they are calling you unsolicited at home during supper.
 For many people, it can be hard to meet someone face to face because they feel embarrassed about having financial problems, so they call an anonymous person who promises to take all their financial worries away.
 However, like many other things in life, if it sounds too good to be true, it probably is.
 We have seen more and more people who have paid for months to these companies and are still getting calls from creditors, or have paid thousands of dollars and still have the same debt.
 When they call, they can’t get their questions answered and have no way of meeting the people who promised to help them.
 We have options for handling your debt and we will meet you in person and explain how these options affect you and will help you find the choice that best suits your circumstances.
 We offer free consultations in a confidential setting.
 For more information call Beth Maynard & Associates Inc. at 705-524-3034.

-Usually trustees charge a fee for the services provided to a debtor.
+Usually licensed insolvency trustees charge a fee for the services provided to a debtor.
 How much is based on the type of file.
 The most common is a first-time bankrupt with no surplus income.
 It is very common for the fee to range from $1400 to $1800 with payments being spread out over a 9-month period: for example, $200 down and $175 a month for 8 months.
-Also, GST credits and the tax refund for the year of filing also go to the Trustee.
-It is important to remember that the total amount a Trustee may retain for a first-time filer with no surplus is $1813.
-Therefore, no matter what your payment arrangement is with a Trustee, GST credits will continue to go to the Trustee after your discharge, until the total receipts in your file reaches this $1813.00.
+Also, GST credits and the tax refund for the year of filing also go to the licensed insolvency trustee.
+It is important to remember that the total amount a licensed insolvency trustee may retain for a first-time filer with no surplus is $1813.
+Therefore, no matter what your payment arrangement is with a licensed insolvency trustee, GST credits will continue to go to the licensed insolvency trustee after your discharge, until the total receipts in your file reaches this $1813.00.
 This includes payments made, assets sold, and taxes received.
 The amount for a second-time bankrupt with no surplus is slightly higher.
-Remember to ask your Trustee about the GST credits and how it will impact your bankruptcy no matter what your “fee” payment is.
+Remember to ask your licensed insolvency trustee about the GST credits and how it will impact your bankruptcy no matter what your “fee” payment is.

 HST Transition Credits

 The Federal Government is issuing HST transition credits to households for June and December, 2010.
-We have received many calls wondering if these payments intended for bankrupts are going to the Trustee.
+We have received many calls wondering if these payments intended for bankrupts are going to the licensed insolvency trustee.
 The answer is no. The payments will be sent directly to the individual and do not form part of income to be reported during a bankruptcy.

 Surplus Income Explained